 Protecting your stockpile from rodents can seem like a never-ending battle – especially when you appear to be losing the war.
 Not only is it essential that we keep our stockpiled preps out of the paws and mouths of rodents now, but especially after the actual SHTF event.

 If a mouse gets into your sleeping bags and piles of folded blankets, all that will be left is fabric full of holes and peppered with nasty disease-ridden mice droppings.

 Taking the welcome sign down in your basement, shed, or garage survival gear and long-term food storage areas might be a lot less complicated and expensive than you think.

-Not only can mice easily chew through cardboard and Mylar storage containers, a determined little rodent (especially a rat) can eventually chew through plastic storage tubs, as well.
+Not only can mice easily chew through cardboard and Mylar storage containers, but a determined little rodent (especially a rat) can also eventually chew through plastic storage tubs, as well.

 Unless you have deep enough pockets to purchase enough metal containers to store all of your preps, taking several of the actions detailed below will be your best defense against rodents.

 How to Keep Rodents out of Your Preps